Skip to content

 N (No) Deny and continue Once

 !
-(Abort) Stop QE session Immediate
+(Abort) Stop the current session Immediate

 Approval Memory